 Should we Take Medication for Anxiety?

-A lot of people ask about medication and as I am not a doctor, I cannot comment on any particular medication that anyone is taking.
+A lot of people ask about taking medication with anxiety and as I am not a doctor, I cannot comment on any particular medication that anyone is taking or if you should come off or stay on it, I can only pass on my own personal experience and views.

 There may be a need for medication in a lot of cases in order to take the edge off anxiety/panic and give sufferers some room to recover, as long as they are given the right medication for their condition.